Niiihariiikaa/Niiihariiikaa/README.md

 # 👋 Hi there, I'm Niharika!

-🎓 I'm currently pursuing B.Tech in Electronics and Communication Engineering at Bharati Vidyapeeth's College of Engineering, New Delhi.
+🎓 I'm currently pursuing B.Tech in Information Technology at Bharati Vidyapeeth's College of Engineering, New Delhi.
-💡 I’m passionate about using AI, Data Science, and Web Development to solve real-world problems.
+💡 Exploring the fields of **Machine Learning**, **Artificial Intelligence**, and actively working on improving my **Data Structures & Algorithms** skills.
-🚀 Always excited to collaborate on impactful projects and learn new technologies.
+🚀 Passionate about building real-world projects and continuously learning new technologies.
-🌱 Currently exploring full-stack development and deep learning.

 ---